joh90/iot/README.md

 ### Minor Improvements
 - [ ] Improve Room / Device listing
 - [ ] Use 2 columns if Inline Keyboard menu buttons are more than 8
+- [ ] On / Off device in room keyboard menu level
 - [ ] Sort device's feature with power on and off first
 - [ ] Send / Backup JSONs